axibase/atsd-use-cases/research/average-american-debt-profile/README.md

 [![View in ChartLab](./images/button.png)](https://apps.axibase.com/chartlab/842f1dd9/#fullscreen)

-> Use the dropdown menus at the top of the visualization screen to navigate through time, selecting the `starttime` and `endtime` values to observe a desired period.
+> Use the drop-down lists at the top of the visualization screen to navigate through time, selecting the `starttime` and `endtime` values to observe a desired period.

 The data can also be queried using the web-based [SQL Console](https://axibase.com/docs/atsd/sql/) in ATSD.